CompleteBlenderCreator2/04_Low_Poly_Chess_Set/README.md

 Sun - Directional and Parallel
 Spot - Cone - similar to omni in result
 Area - Like a window, directional similar to point.
-Adjusting lamps properties and seeing it's affect.
+Adjusting lamps properties and seeing its effect.
 We will switch to rendered mode in the viewport shading options to see this effect.

 After watching (learning outcomes)…